Skip to content

 • selectors derived from the referenced pool

-• a container discriminator selector when mode is PerObjective
+• a container-name selector when mode is PerObjective

 If the namespace selector does not match the binding namespace, reconciliation fails.